bitmovin/demos/README.md

 ## Creating a demo
-In order to create a new demo, you need to create a new folder (with new demo name) in either the [demos/encoding](./demos/analytics), [demos/encoding](./demos/encoding) or [demos/player](./demos/player) folder, depends on demo category, with the following contents:
+In order to create a new demo, you need to create a new folder (with new demo name) in either the [demos/encoding](./demos/analytics), [demos/encoding](./demos/encoding) or [demos/player](./demos/player) folder, depending on the category of the demo, with the following contents:

 - `info.yaml` (required) - Demo configuration
 - `index.html` (optional) - Entry point of the demo